 <Property Name="SharedComputerLicensing" Value="1" />

 If Microsoft 365 Apps is already installed and you want to enable shared computer activation, there are three options to choose from.
 A reinstallation isn't required.
 The device must be rebooted in order to apply the change.

-Use Group Policy by downloading the most current Administrative Template files (ADMX/ADML) for Office and enabling the "Use shared computer activation" policy setting.
-This policy setting is found under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.
+Use Group Policy by downloading the most current Administrative Template files (ADMX/ADML) for Office and enable the "Use shared computer activation" policy.
+This policy is found under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.

 Use Registry Editor to add a String value (Reg_SZ) of SharedComputerLicensing with a setting of 1 under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\Configuration.